jakelevi1996/text-gif/README.md

 # text-gif

-Make GIF of given text file, letter by letter or word by word
+Make GIF of given text file, letter by letter or word by word.

 The text files used in these examples are taken from https://en.wikipedia.org/wiki/Reading_comprehension